biobakery/anadama2/doc/source/your_own_pipeline.rst

 Using Existing Pipelines and making your own
 ############################################

-Some pipelines already written.
+Some pipelines have already been written.
 These pipelines may be useful to you outright, or they may serve as an example for writing your own pipelines.
-Some existing pipelines are in the ``anadama_workflows`` module
+Some existing pipelines are in the ``anadama_workflows`` module.

   * :py:class:`anadama_workflows.pipelines.wgs.WGSPipeline`
   * :py:class:`anadama_workflows.pipelines.sixteen.SixteenSPipeline`